Stock Market Prices Prediction Using Machine Learning and Deep Learning

 • Total Trade Quantity is the number of shares bought or sold in the day and Turnover (Lacs) is the turnover of the particular company on a given date.

 Another important thing to note is that the market is closed on weekends and public holidays.
-Notice the above table again, some date values are missing – 2/10/2018, 6/10/2018, 7/10/2018.
-Of these dates, 2nd is a national holiday while 6th and 7th fall on a weekend.
+Notice the above table again; some date values are missing—2/10/2018, 6/10/2018, and 7/10/2018.
+Of these dates, the 2nd is a national holiday, while the 6th and 7th fall on a weekend.

 The profit or loss calculation is usually determined by the closing price of a stock for the day, hence we will consider the closing price as the target variable.
 Let’s plot the target variable to understand how it’s shaping up in our data: